Related Galleries: California Photography | Sierra Nevada Pictures | Central Valley Pictures

 California's Gold Country is a region in the Sierra Nevada foothills known for its rich history and natural beauty.
 The area is located in the northeastern part of the state and encompasses several counties including Amador, El Dorado, Nevada, Placer, and Sierra.

-The "Mother Lode" is most famous for the California Gold Rush of 1849, which brought thousands of prospectors to the area in search of gold.
+The "Mother Lode" is most famous for the California Gold Rush of 1849, which brought thousands of prospectors to Northern California in search of gold.
 During this time, several towns and cities were established, including Coloma, where gold was first discovered, and Placerville, also known as "Hangtown."
 Today, many of these towns still retain their historic charm and are popular tourist destinations.
 Visitors can see the gold mines and pan for gold, visit museums and historical sites, or take a step back in time by visiting the quaint and charming towns and cities that dot the region.

 Gold Country is also known for its natural beauty, with rolling hills, dense forests, and sparkling rivers and streams.
 The area is home to several state and national parks, including the popular Marshall Gold Discovery State Historic Park and the El Dorado National Forest, which offer hiking, camping, and fishing opportunities.
 The region is also known for its skiing and snowboarding opportunities during winter.